Jared Kushner Granted Security Clearance After Year-Long Delay

 — NYT Politics (@nytpolitics) May 23, 2018

 Moreover, Lowell claimed that his client has cooperated fully with Robert Mueller’s investigators, having been interviewed twice for several hours by his team.
-Lowell said that akin to other staff members of the White House who have reportedly attempted to answer all questions posed by the Special Prosecutor’s team, Kushner did everything in his power to answer truthfully and expedite the “conclusion of the investigations.”
+Lowell said that akin to other staff members of the White House who have reportedly attempted to answer all questions posed by the special prosecutor’s team, Kushner did everything in his power to answer truthfully and expedite the “conclusion of the investigations.”

-Before Kushner was granted the permanent security clearance, he had been able to view classified information only through the granting of provisional clearances, but in February, the policy was changed meaning that Donald Trump’s son-in-law and senior adviser had stopped receiving classified information.
+Before Kushner was granted the permanent security clearance, he had been able to view classified information only through the granting of provisional clearances but in February, the policy was changed, meaning that Donald Trump’s son-in-law and senior adviser had stopped receiving classified information.

 But now with the granting of his permanent security clearance, Jared Kushner has once again gained access to some of the nation’s biggest secrets, which includes the presidential daily brief — a cumulative summary of all the intelligence updates the president receives from the intelligence community every day.